 It also cleared up a few mysteries.
 There were reports about the three living in San Roque and La Linea.
 The two are not the same.
 San Roque town is a few miles away and up on the hill – def not walking distance for a quick chat with your bomb-making pals.

 Apparently though, while the Turk lived in La Linea, the other two lived slightly over the municipal border, so were technically in San Roque, and about two kilometres, ie 20 minutes walk away.

-The area where the Turk lived, let’s call him T, is one of the most deprived ones in La Linea, and there are a few of those given the huge unemployment in the town.
+The area where the Turk lived, let’s call him T (for Turk), is one of the most deprived ones in La Linea, and there are a few of those given the huge unemployment in the town.
 There are about 10,000 people in the area and according to El Pais mostly ‘humble and working class’ (humilde y obrera).
 In recent years, there has been an influx of strangers into the area.
 Because of this, T, and his few friends, passed unnoticed in the barrio.

 This barrio has social problems (as it would being poor) and often has police intervention, and there are disputes created by drug trafficking – you get the general idea.